kristinakatriel/fullstack-open-university-of-helsinki/README.md

 ## 📚 About the Course

 The course covers modern web development with JavaScript, focusing on building single-page applications with React and RESTful/GraphQL APIs using Node.js.
-It also includes topics like TypeScript, React Native, testing, CI/CD, and containerization.
+It also includes topics like TypeScript, React Native, testing, CI/CD, and containerisation.

 ## 🧠 Topics Covered